Taxstra Logo

 Dual Physician FAQ

-It's complicated.
-Generally, income is split 50/50, which ruins the MFS strategy.
-However, only income earned *during* marriage is community.
-We analyze your specific state laws.
+Married Filing Separately is harder to use in community property states.
+Income is generally split 50/50 between the two returns, which usually ruins the MFS strategy.
+However, only income earned *during* marriage is community property.
+We analyze your specific state's laws before recommending a filing status.

 Power Couple = Power Plan.